Zephyr RTOS For Embedded Systems Development

 Cross-platform support

-In a global context with difficulties to supply some components, leveraging the cross-platform architecture of Zephyr to create several variants of the same product based on different MCUs from different manufacturers is an interesting solution that is already integrated in the development and manufacturing process of several companies Witekio is working with.
-The modular approach of the hardware configuration and the software integration of the libraries and modules helps to build portable applications.
-This avoids difficulties during the production, particularly when manufacturing thousands or million of devices and commercial products for the market today.
+Leveraging the cross-platform architecture of Zephyr to create several variants of the same product based on different MCUs from different manufacturers is an interesting solution that is already integrated in the development and manufacturing process of several companies Witekio is working with.
+The modular approach of the hardware configuration and the software integration of the libraries and modules helps build portable applications.
+This avoids difficulties during the production, particularly when manufacturing thousands or millions of devices and commercial products for the market today.

 Proven RTOS Ecosystem